 Beyond these common features, there are striking differences between HSA vs. HRA vs. FSA.
-Our knowledgeable agent at L & A Insurance Services in Phoenix, AZ can help you determine the best way to pay for your health insurance.
+Our knowledgeable agent at L & A Insurance Services in Scottsdale, Arizona can help you determine the best way to pay for your health insurance.

 Health Savings Account (HSA)

 With an HSA, the employee funds and owns the account, although some employers choose to contribute.
 Maximum annual elections as of 2017 are $3,400 for employees with individual coverage and $6,750 for employees with family coverage.

 To be eligible to contribute to an HSA, an employee must be enrolled in a qualified high-deductible health plan.
 Employees can use an HSA to pay for IRS-approved out-of-pocket medical expenses.
 They may also use the funds to pay COBRA premiums, for Medicare Parts A and B, and for long-term care.

 An HSA account automatically continues at the end of the plan year, with any unused funds rolled over to the following year.
 As they are individually owned, HSA accounts stay with the employee for the life of account, regardless of employment status.

 HSAs have triple tax advantages.
 Contributions are pre-tax, withdrawals are tax-free for qualified expenses, and interest on the balance and investment earnings are also tax-free.

 Health Reimbursement Arrangement (HRA)

 HRAs are funded and owned by the employer, and the employer receives the tax breaks.
 There is no limit on funding – the employer determines the amount.
 Employees may use an HRA for qualified out-of-pocket medical expenses.
 The employer determines qualified expenses.
 Small employers (up to 50 full-time employees) may now offer standalone HRAs that can be used to reimburse health insurance premiums.